 Lately, I’ve been experimenting with various forms of mettic well-wishing.
 I caught myself spontaneously indulging in loving fantasies for others and realized the Brahma-Vihara (loving-kindness, compassion, compersion, and equanimity) had apparently become normal.
 It’s been interesting to tweak the following words (some appropriated from Steve) and observe how the basic feel changes:

-In an easy and relaxed manner, in a healthy and positive way, in its own perfect time, for the highest good of all, and with divine balance, if you allow it, I wish you the ongoing fulfillment of your needs, desires, dreams and fantasies, possibly forms you haven’t asked for or imagined.
+In an easy and relaxed manner, in a healthy and positive way, in its own perfect time, for the highest good of all, and with divine balance, if you allow it, I wish you the ongoing fulfillment of your needs, desires, dreams and fantasies, possibly in forms you haven’t asked for or imagined.
 If you do not allow it, I wish this energy freely go wherever it is welcome and appreciated.

 Today’s topic came up as I pondered a character trait/flaw of mine: